 You need to make your doctor aware of the need for this three-level testing.
 Contact our lawyers with questions if want to sue a restaurant, grocery store, food company or other business for the harm caused.

-The CDC has notified health professionals that antibiotics should not be prescribed.
-Patients given antibiotics for are at greater risk of developing HUS, the leading cause of E. coli-related deaths.
+The CDC has notified health professionals that antibiotics should not be prescribed for anyone with an E. coli infection.
+Patients given antibiotics for an E. coli infection are at greater risk of developing HUS, the leading cause of E. coli-related deaths.

 Our lawyers have won millions for their clients, including $4.5 million for a young woman who got sick after eating beef.
 Our client and her family had gone to a restaurant to celebrate her good grades.
 A few days later she had severe stomach cramps and diarrhea.
 These symptoms soon developed into HUS.
 Her kidneys failed, and she almost died.